AspyroDev/PeriodicDropperMod/README.md

-# RandomDropperMod
+# PeriodicDropperMod
-The Random Dropper Mod for Minecraft
+The Periodic Dropper Mod for Minecraft